Patrick Manogue: Priesthood

 Manogue was ordained to the priesthood on December 21, 1861.
 Bishop Eugene O'Connell chose him to start a ministry in the Nevada Territory.
 O'Connell felt that a former miner was best suited for a ministry to the growing Nevada mining community.
+The first Catholic church in the Comstock, which stood for only a year, had been blown down by heavy storm in 1861.
 Along with O'Connell, Manogue encouraged the Daughters of Charity to help populate pioneer churches in Nevada.
-Manogue built the "first St. Mary's in the Mountains" in 1862.
+The modest, wooden St. Mary's in the Mountains was completed in 1862.

 Coadjutor Bishop and Bishop of Grass Valley

-On July 27, 1880, Manogue was appointed as coadjutor bishop of the Diocese of Grass Valley.
+On July 27, 1880, Manogue was appointed as coadjutor bishop of Grass Valley.
 He was consecrated bishop on January 16, 1881, by Archbishop Joseph Sadoc Alemany y Conill.
 His principal co-consecrators were Archbishop Francisco Mora y Borrell and Bishop O'Connell.

 On February 29, 1884, Manogue succeeded O'Connell as the second and last diocesan bishop of Grass Valley.
 Manogue served two years as its final diocesan bishop.